Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 There are 2 methods to create data nodes in Taipy.

 The first method is by creating a scenario via the `taipy.create_scenario()^` method.
-This method takes a scenario configuration as a parameter and returns the created scenario, and all data nodes that related to the scenario will be created alongside the scenario.
+This method takes a scenario configuration as a parameter and returns the created scenario, and all data nodes that are related to the scenario will be created alongside the scenario.

 The second method is creating a global data node directly using the `taipy.create_global_data_node()^` method.
 This method takes a data node configuration as a parameter and returns the created data node.

-This method is useful when you want to create a data node that is independent of any cycle or scenario.For example, you can create a data node that stores the dataset for training a model, modify the datanode independently, and then use this data node in multiple scenarios.
+This method is useful when you want to create a data node that is independent of any cycle or scenario.
+For example, you can create a data node that stores the dataset for training a model, modify the data node independently, and then use this data node in multiple scenarios.

 !!!
 Example